-Although this report is intended for a general readership, cutting edge scientific concepts and processes have been applied to produce the reviews.
+This report is the first systematic attempt to characterize the evidence on the effectiveness and quality of seven widely used Education Service Providers (ESPs).
+Although this report is intended for a general readership, cutting edge scientific concepts and processes have been used to produce the reviews in this report.
 In this section, we detail the research methods used to support these reviews.
 This section highlights some of the challenges posed in conducting systematic reviews of evidence and gives our technical readers the background needed to judge the quality of our scientific efforts.